apache/ignite-3/examples/README.md

 This project contains code examples for Apache Ignite 3.

-Examples are shipped as a separate Gradle module, so to start running you simply need to import provided `build.gradle` file into your favourite IDE.
+Examples are shipped as a separate Gradle module, so to start running you simply need to import the provided `build.gradle` file into your favourite IDE.

 The following examples are included:
 * `RecordViewExample` - demonstrates the usage of the `org.apache.ignite.table.RecordView` API